elestel-rpg/elestel-wiki/public/people/player-characters/fenius-flameheart.md

 * Sometimes the dead *combe back!* -- so you have to give them a good clubbing.
 * If you aren't working the marks you *are* the mark.
 * Friends and family are sacred.
 Protect them.
 The rest can burn.
 Especially if the flames make pretty colors.
 And flames *always* make pretty colors.
+* All humanoids are equal in the shadow of the Unseen -- except the dirty goblinoids!

 ## Flaws
 * Tends to get lost in contemplation of flickering flames, unless work or an emergency is afoot